Skip to content

 Most of the food and feed alerts are for information only, but food and feed alerts for action may require immediate action to remove the food hazard from the food chain.
 These food and feed alerts can potentially have an impact on programmed interventions.

-Trading Standards will co-ordinate action with environmental health in cases of joint responsibility.
+Trading Standards will co-ordinate action with Environmental Health in cases of joint responsibility.

 Liaison with other organisations

-Coordination of activities was previously achieved at local, regional, national and European level through the Local Authorities Coordinators of Regulatory Services (LG Regulation).
+Co-ordination of activities was previously achieved at local, regional, national and European level through the Local Authorities Coordinators of Regulatory Services (LG Regulation).
 New arrangements have not yet been confirmed but liaison groups still operate at regional level.

 Heart of the South West Trading Standards Service is a member of Trading Standards South West (TSSW), which represents the 13 local authorities that cover the South West region and works to achieve harmony and consistency of approach across the region.

-Food enforcement liaison exists with the district councils, the National Food Crime Unit (NFCU), the police, the NHS and other relevant Devon and Somerset organisations.
+Food enforcement liaison exists with the district councils, the National Food Crime Unit (NFCU), the police, NHS and other relevant Devon and Somerset organisations.

 Resources